-Strake is an aerodynamic device at the rear of the vehicle that directs air flow under the vehicle.
-The strake must be mounted no further back than the trailing edge of the body, perpendicular to the ground and parallel to the center line of the vehicle.
-The strake can be mounted no further out than the inner plane of the rear tires and must be no further forward than the intersection to the belly pan/under tray.
+Strake is an aerodynamic device located under the vehicle in the rear portion of the vehicle that is intended to control and directs air flow under the vehicle.
+The strake may extend no further back than the trailing edge of the body and be perpendicular to the ground.
+The strake may be located no further out than the inner plane of the rear tires and may extend no further forward than the firewall or body cowl line, whichever is further forward.
+Strakes that are OEM and do not meet this definition are allowed.